 Gardens for Barely-There Yards or No Yard At All

 Who says gardens have to be horizontal?
-Pallets can be turned up and used as a shelving unit for potted plants.
+You can turn up the pallets and use them as a shelving unit for potted plants.
 Use a trellis, tin cans, and pot hangers to create another unique vertical garden.
 Utilize fences and walls as well.
 A rectangular plastic tray can be divided into planting cells for a succulent garden that doubles as artwork.
-A plank of wood and mason jars create an herb garden that can also be displayed inside in your kitchen.
+A plank of wood and mason jars create an herb garden that you can also display inside in your kitchen.

 Don’t forget about hanging plants.
 While you can use hanging baskets, to add a little creative touch, consider using colorful colanders.
 Inverted tomato vines are hung as well and can be made from upcycled plastic bottles.
-If you have old wicker baskets, they can be repurposed as hanging baskets, and different sized baskets can be tiered to save even more space.
+If you have old wicker baskets, you can repurpose them as hanging baskets, and you can tier different sized baskets to save even more space.